cloudmesh-community/fa18-523-60/project-report/report.md

 > based on the JSON specification" [@www-pymongo].

-There are several advantages of storing data in document format and some of them are flexible schema and ability to store arrays which are faster to process using native commands of Python scripts [@www-pymongo].
+There are several advantages of storing data in document format and some of them are flexible schema and ability to store arrays, which are faster to process using native commands of Python scripts [@www-pymongo].
 In June 2018, students of the Indiana University, Bloomington Izolda Fetko, Rashmi Ray, and Nishad Tupe explored